TheOdinProject/top-meta/onboarding/moderator_duties.md

 - Make use of the tools at your disposal: bots, private threads, role assignment and other Discord tools.
 Concrete workflows are documented internally.
 - Follow the internal guidelines & culture on enforcing the rules.
 Help writing those down and maintaining them.
 - Communicate with your fellow moderators when it comes to enforcing the rules and maintaining them.
 We're a team and the rules are how we communicate our expectations towards the community.

+### Odin Bot

+Moderators have maintainer permissions for the [Odin Bot repo](https://github.com/TheOdinProject/odin-bot-v2).
+This means within that repo, moderators are allowed to approve/reject issues and PRs, including merging, if they wish.
+This is not a responsibility so much as a permission, so **you do not have to help with maintaining the repo if you do not wish to**.
+For further information, see [GitHub responsibilities for maintainers](https://github.com/TheOdinProject/top-meta/blob/main/onboarding/maintainers.md#github-responsibilities-and-guidelines) (drawing extra attention to the final point on only approving but not merging PRs authored by other repo maintainers - let the authoring maintainer merge when they're ready).

 ### Be part of the team